How to Become a Certified Nurse-Midwife in North Carolina: CNM Program Guide

 Do I need labor and delivery experience before applying to NC midwifery programs?

 While not always required, most nurse-midwifery programs strongly prefer candidates with 1-2 years of experience in labor and delivery, mother-baby units, or women’s health.
 This experience provides valuable clinical context for advanced practice education.
-Like many others, the East Carolina University program evaluates applications holistically, so exceptional candidates without this specific experience may still be considered, especially if they have other relevant healthcare experience.
+The East Carolina University program evaluates applications holistically, so exceptional candidates without this specific experience may still be considered, especially if they have other relevant healthcare experience.
 Check with specific programs for their exact requirements.

 What settings do nurse-midwives typically work in throughout North Carolina?